0xMiya/Guides/Gentoo_Installation_Guide.md

 	The [Gentoo Kernel Configuration Guide](https://wiki.gentoo.org/wiki/Kernel/Gentoo_Kernel_Configuration_Guide) provides more info.

-	On an entry press space once (and M for module should appear), press space again (a * should appear)
+	On an entry press space once (an M for module should appear), press space again (a * should appear)

 	Press Esc two times to go back